 Think about timing

-If your child is taking a long time to fall asleep, you might be putting your child to bed too early.
+If your child is taking a long time to fall asleep, you might be putting him to bed too early.

 Start by checking how long it takes for your child to fall asleep.
 If it’s more than 30 minutes, try making your child’s bedtime closer to the time your child can actually fall asleep.
 This will make it more likely that your child will settle for sleep.

 Once your child is falling asleep regularly at a later time, you can slowly make bedtime earlier.
-For example, make your child’s bedtime earlier by 5-10 minutes each week until you get to the bedtime you want.
-If your child is going to sleep very late, you can move it 15 minutes every five days.
+For example, make your child’s bedtime earlier by 15 minutes every two nights until you get to the bedtime you want.

 Sometimes children can feel very active and alert later in the day, so keeping your child up too late might not be a good idea.